gavieira/mitofree/README.md

 * [CAP3](http://seq.cs.iastate.edu/cap3.html)
 * [NOVOPlasty3.7.2](https://github.com/ndierckx/NOVOPlasty)
 * [MIRA4.0.2](https://ufpr.dl.sourceforge.net/project/mira-assembler/MIRA/stable/mira_4.0.2_linux-gnu_x86_64_static.tar.bz2)
+* [MITObim](https://github.com/chrishah/MITObim) - Mitofree uses a [slightly modified version](https://github.com/gavieira/MITObim) of the script.
 * [MITOS](https://gitlab.com/Bernt/MITOS)
   * Python2 and other software
 * [Python3](https://www.python.org/)
   * [Biopython](https://biopython.org/)
 * [sratoolkit2.10.0](https://www.ncbi.nlm.nih.gov/sra/docs/toolkitsoft/)

 All of the above dependencies can be easily installed through [Bioconda](https://bioconda.github.io/).
 However, since Mitofree needs both Python3 and Python2 to run, manual creation of a conda environment for the package can be a little tricky.
 Thus, we encourage the use of the [***docker image***](https://hub.docker.com/r/gavieira/mitofree) to run this software.
+Even though this README has been written to be as accessible as possible, it is highly recommended to [learn a bit about docker](https://docker-curriculum.com/) if you're not familiar with it.

 ## Running Mitofree with docker: